 In short, mobility surrounds us and unites us.
 Which gives it a key role in the challenges that COVID-19 presents, while also facing a dilemma and a change of paradigm.
 But precisely because of this, there is great potential for the sector to contribute to improving solutions for economic recovery.
 Especially if this occurs in line with a green recovery, as it also presents as an opportunity to ensure that the reduction in emissions that we have surmised, albeit momentary, is really due to our effort and commitment, as M.Larrea hoped for in his blog.
 It is a great opportunity to be addressed among all our common problems.
 And yes, also to learn from the lessons that the smaller populations can bring us, such as Abandames, and to bet on closeness and localness.

-Jaime joined the Institute as a research facilitator in the field of Energy in 2015.
+Jaime joined the Institute as a Predoctoral Researcher at the Energy Lab in 2015.
 He has worked on the following projects: “Energy and Industrial Transition” and “Technology, Transport and Efficiency”.